What is a Supply Chain

 Adding and Maintaining GLNs:

-When you create a new GLN, you can associate this new GLN with one or more GLNs that this new GLN is replacing.
+There may be a need to replace an existing GLN with a new GLN.
 For example, a company is closing two existing distribution centers, and opening a single new distribution center to serve the same purpose; it can associate the GLN of the new distribution center with the two former GLNs, for internal purposes.
-Follow these steps to replace the GLN:

 1. When entering the new GLN, type the “former” 13-digit GLN in the Replaces GLN field.
 If you want to enter another GLN that is being replaced, click the Add another GLN to be replaced link.
 You can enter up to 10 GLNs.